As seen in:

 Painter Resume Example of Education

 List your high school, styling it like this:

-Would you like some more ways on how you can make the best use of your painter resume?
-Then check out: How to Put Your Education on a Resume [Tips & Examples]
+Would you like more ways on how you can make the best use of your painter resume?
+Check out: How to Put Education on a Resume [Tips & Examples]

 How to Put Skills on a Painter Resume

 A skills section on your resume for painting is like the colors you add when mixing paint - important, but only the right ones.
-Also, not too much and not too little - you want the right tone and value, just like with paints.
+You want the right tone and value, just like with paints.

-First, let’s make a list of some generic hard and soft skills for painter resumes.
+First, make a list of generic hard and soft skills for painter resumes.